mrbatty/l4d2_launcher_commands/README.md

 3. My setup is inevitably different from yours.
 I use an Alienware ultrawide monitor at 43:18 aspect ratio, which I've calculated my FOV settings for, using this online calculator: https://casualhacks.net/Source-FOV-calculator.html

 My main FOV is tuned for 140 degrees of view (approximately human field of view) , which in other aspect ratios my values might be too much.

+I also have an i7-2600 non K quadcore, and multicore cvars in script are set to a value of 4. you should try setting these settings to your cpu # of cores.

 ;;;;